-The Truescan3D team uses a combination of drones, laser scanning and Infraworks to create 3D visuals that not only allow project managers a quicker way to evaluate the cost of a potential project, but also produce the necessary videos and visuals to get key stakeholders on board.
+The TrueScan team uses a combination of drones, laser scanning and Infraworks to create 3D visuals that not only provides project managers a quicker way to evaluate the cost of a potential project, but also produce the necessary videos and visuals to get key stakeholders on board.

-In a recent project, the Truescan3D team used these tools to collect quick, accurate data to form the basis of a preliminary engineering design and quickly understand potential costs.
+In a recent project, the TrueScan team used these tools to collect quick, accurate data to form the basis of a preliminary engineering design and quickly understand potential costs.

-The biggest concern to understand was cost.
-In order for various stakeholders to begin the process of soliciting funding for the bike path, it was critical to determine an approximate amount of funding that would be needed.
-How do you estimate cost, without knowing exactly what is going to be built?
+The most important project variable to understand was cost.
+In order for various stakeholders to begin the process of soliciting funding for the bike path, it was necessary to determine an approximate amount of funding that would be needed.
+How do you estimate cost, without knowing exactly what will be built?

 Another major concern was understanding the geometry of the proposed alignment.
-That means fitting in a ten-foot-wide path somewhere between the creek bed and the existing buildings, parking lots, etc. Ideally the path would be designed to avoid impact to property, minimize construction costs, and be accommodating to bicycles, wheelchairs, and pedestrians alike.
+That means accommodating a ten-foot-wide path somewhere between the creek bed and the existing buildings, parking lots, etc. Ideally, the path would be designed to avoid impacts to property, minimize construction costs, while supporting bicycles, wheelchairs, and pedestrians alike.

-Since time and money were both limited, the Truescan3D team developed an innovative solution combining reality capture technology and cutting-edge software.
+Since time and money were both limited, the TrueScan team developed an innovative solution combining reality capture technology and cutting-edge software.
 The proposed route was about one mile in length, and covered in dense vegetation.
 The length and the brush created time consuming and costly conditions for conventional survey methods, but great conditions for surveying using an Unmanned Aerial System (UAS), also known as a drone.
-Mapping with the UAS was done by flying over the project site, taking numerous high-res photos, and using software to turn those photos into a contour map.
+Mapping with the UAS was done by flying over the project site, taking numerous high-res photos, and using software to turn the photos into a contour map.
 A contour map produced by a UAS may not be quite as accurate as one produced by conventional surveying, but it can be done in a fraction of the time and for a fraction of the cost.
-When time and money are the major concerns, accuracy requirements can usually be relaxed.
+At this early planning stage, accuracy requirements can usually be relaxed.

 Software Design Tool – Autodesk Infraworks